projectdanube/xdi2-cloudcards/README.md

 This web application displays XDI Cloud Cards, which may include public or private data.
 In order to access the private data, a "connection invitation" from an authorizing authority (AA) to a requesting authority (RA) is issued.
 This happens via an "XDI Connect" button on the Cloud Card.

-To create new cards, you can use the [Cloud Manager](https://github.com/projectdanube/xdi2-manager) project.
+To create new Cloud Cards, you can use the [Cloud Manager](https://github.com/projectdanube/xdi2-manager) project.

 Card example: https://cloud-cards.xdi2.org/=andrepm